Concordium/concordium-node-sdk-js/packages/nodejs/READMEV2.md

 ```

 ## getBlocks
 Returns a stream of blocks that is iterable.
-The following code will recieved blocks
+The following code will receive blocks
 as long as there is a connection to the node:

 ```js